Whether you are new to Go Observing or are a regular user, sometimes you just need some help choosing what to look at in the night sky.

 The image below shows a list of galaxies on the left.
 There is a ‘visibility bar’ for each galaxy on the right.
 The colour of the visibility bar tells you how good the chances are of observing that object in the upcoming time period.

-The visibility bar shows poor conditions for observing all galaxies around the 15th of October, and good conditions for observing all galaxies around the 25th of October.
-This is because there is a full Moon during this period.
+ImageCreditThis work by The Schools' Observatory is licensed under All rights reservedVisibility Scales on the right for available galaxies The visibility bar shows poor conditions for observing all galaxies around the 15th of October and good conditions for observing all galaxies around the 25th of October.
+This is because there is a full moon during this period.

 Planet Example:

-This shows us good chances of observing Jupiter, Mars, Uranus, Saturn, and Neptune during the full Moon.
-Planets are much brighter than galaxies, so the full Moon does not interfere with observations of them.
-But planets do orbit the Sun at different speeds so are sometimes hidden by the Sun.
+ImageCreditThis work by The Schools' Observatory is licensed under All rights reservedVisibility Scales on the right for available planets This shows good chances of observing Jupiter, Mars, Uranus, Saturn, and Neptune during the full moon.
+Planets are much brighter than galaxies, so the full moon does not hamper observations of them.
+But planets orbit the Sun at different speeds and are sometimes hidden by the Sun.

 However, you may be able to spot them without using a telescope.